Allgemeine Geschäftsbedingungen (AGB)

 § 14 Liability

-(1) The Provider is liable for the careful and professional provision of his contractual services as well as their freedom from defects.
+(1) The Provider shall be liable for the careful and professional provision of its contractual services and their freedom from defects.

-(2) Unlimited liability: The Provider is liable for intent and gross negligence.
-For slight negligence, the Provider is liable in accordance with the Product Liability Act as well as for damages resulting from injury to life, body or health of persons.
+(2) Unlimited liability: The Provider shall be liable for intent and gross negligence.
+The Provider shall be liable for slight negligence in accordance with the Product Liability Act and for damages resulting from injury to life, limb or health of persons.

-(3) Limitation of liability: In the case of slight negligence, the Provider is only liable for the violation of an essential contractual obligation, the fulfilment of which is essential for the proper execution of the contract and on the observance of which the customer may regularly rely (cardinal obligation).
-This limitation of liability shall also apply in favour of the Provider’s vicarious agents.
+(3) Limitation of liability: The Provider shall only be liable for slight negligence in the event of a breach of a material contractual obligation, the fulfilment of which is essential for the proper performance of the contract and on the observance of which the Customer may regularly rely (cardinal obligation).
+This limitation of liability also applies in favour of the Provider’s vicarious agents.

-§ 15 Naming as Reference and Press Relations
+§ 15 Naming as a reference and press work

-(1) The Provider is permitted to use the Customer as a reference without disclosing further details.
-The Provider shall use the reference (in particular the name and logo of the Customer) for marketing purposes mainly on its own company website.
+(1) The Provider is authorised to use the Customer as a reference without disclosing further details.
+The Provider shall use the reference (in particular the Customer’s name and logo) for marketing purposes, primarily on its own company website.

-(2) The Provider can name the partnership with the Customer in the context of the company’s own press relations.
-If the name of the customer is mentioned in a press article of the Provider, the customer must agree to this use in writing before publication.
+(2) The Provider may mention the partnership with the Customer in the context of the company’s own press work.
+If the Customer’s name is mentioned in a press article by the Provider, the Customer must agree to this use in writing prior to publication.

 § 16 Final provisions

-(1) All changes or additions to this contract must be made in writing to be effective.
+(1) All amendments or additions to this contract must be made in writing in order to be valid.

-(2) Should the contract contain ineffective regulations, the effectiveness of the contract as a whole remains unaffected.
-The parties are obliged to replace the invalid provision by a valid one which comes closest to the contractual objective, taking into account the economic interests of both parties.
-The same procedure shall be followed if a gap in the provisions that needs to be filled becomes apparent during the execution of the contract.
+(2) Should the contract contain invalid provisions, the validity of the remainder of the contract shall remain unaffected.
+The parties are obliged to replace the invalid provision with a valid provision that comes closest to the purpose of the contract, taking into account the economic interests of both parties.
+The same procedure shall apply if a loophole requiring supplementation becomes apparent during the execution of the contract.

-(3) This contract shall be governed exclusively by German law to the exclusion of the UN Sales Convention.
+(3) This contract shall be governed exclusively by German law to the exclusion of the UN Convention on Contracts for the International Sale of Goods.

-(4) Place of jurisdiction for all disputes arising from or in connection with this contract is Cologne.
+(4) The place of jurisdiction for all disputes arising from or in connection with this contract is Cologne.